Video Game Addiction in Marietta, GA—Therapists and Counselors

 If you video game use is out of control in your life, you are not alone.
 If your child is struggling because of video games, help is available.
 The therapists at Thriveworks Marietta have formulated a holistic and individualized treatment plan for many clients, and they are ready to help you.

 When you call our office, know that a person will answer your call and help schedule your appointment—there is no voicemail and no automated response.
-There are also no waitlists.
-Instead, many first-time clients meet with their counselor within 24 hours of their first call.
+There are also no waitlists..
 We also work with many insurance companies.

 We hope each client receives the mental health care they need, when they need it.
 Are you ready to get started?
 Call Thriveworks Marietta today.